Waukesha County Foster Care Team

-Are you curious about becoming a foster parent?
+Curious about becoming a foster parent?
 Just want to know more about foster care?
-The best way to start is to attend one of our upcoming Foster Parent Information Sessions, where you will get to meet some of our staff and have an opportunity to ask questions.
+The best way to start is to learn more in our Foster Parent Information Sessions--held virtually.
+You'll get to meet some of our staff and have an opportunity to ask questions.

 Waukesha County Foster Care Information Sessions are open to Waukesha County residents interested in learning more about foster care in our community.
 Also required for any new foster parents.
-The Information Sessions will be held virtually using Microsoft Teams.
+The Information Sessions are held virtually using Microsoft TEAMS.

 A group for relative caregivers of children and youth on a full time basis.
 The group will provide education, support and networking for relative caregivers residing in Waukesha County.
-Child care and dinner are provided when you register in advance.
-Groups are held approximately every other month.
-Please contact Libby Sinclair for upcoming offerings at 262-548-7277 or firstname.lastname@example.org
+Email Rhonda Klinger for upcoming offerings.

 Grandparents Raising Grandchildren Peer Support:

 A group specifically for grandparents raising their grandchildren on a full-time basis.
-The group will provide education, support and networking for grandparents residing in Waukesha County.
-Child care and dinner are provided when you register in advance.
-Groups are held approximately every other month.
-Please contact Linda Senger for upcoming offerings at 262-548-7698 or email@example.com
+The group provides education, support and networking for grandparents who reside in Waukesha County.
+Email Linda Senger for upcoming offerings.